pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       If the class has subclasses, the command is rejected.

-      If the class has instances, the command is rejected, unless the --force option was specified, in which case the instances are also deleted.
+      If the class has instances, the command is rejected, unless the --include-instances option is specified, in which case the instances are also deleted.

+      WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).
+Some instances may not be deletable.

       WARNING: Deleting classes can cause damage to the server: It can impact instance providers and other components in the server.
 Use this command with caution.